Meet the Team

 Executive Director

 Jack Hanson is the cofounder and executive director of Run On Climate.
 He has been working to advance climate justice since his senior year of high school.
 In 2019, Jack was elected to the Burlington, Vermont City Council at the age of 24, breaking voter turnout records in the process.
-While on Council, he championed numerous policies to reduce emissions and lower the cost of living in Burlington, including requirements for landlords to weatherize rental units, renewable heating requirements for new buildlings, a citywide electric bikeshare system, a commitment and roadmap to get Burlington off of fossil fuels by 2030, and more.
+While on Council, he championed numerous policies to reduce emissions and lower the cost of living in Burlington, including requirements for landlords to weatherize rental units, renewable heating requirements for new buildings, a citywide electric bikeshare system, a commitment and roadmap to get Burlington off of fossil fuels by 2030, and more.
 He started Run On Climate in 2021 to support other local-level leaders and climate activists working to advance climate action in their own communities.

 • Headshot of Orla smiling in front of a softly blurred background.